We may earn affiliate commissions for the recommended products. Learn more.

 Passwd plans and pricing

-Passwd does not offer a consumer plan per se, focusing on three different enterprise plans: the Free plan, which is basically a free trial, the Workspace plan that supports most of its features, and the Enterprise plan that installs Passwd on a private cloud and adds an audit log for increased security.
+Passwd does not offer a consumer plan per se.
+Instead, it focuses on three different enterprise plans: the Free plan, which is basically a free trial, the Workspace plan, which supports most of its features, and the Enterprise plan, which installs Passwd on a private cloud and adds an audit log for increased security.

 FreeWorkspaceEnterprise